 Retinoic acid is hydrophobic by nature, with minimal penetration through the stratum corneum layer of the epidermis.
 As the retinoic acid is trapped in the stratum corneum, it gradually induces irritation and inflammation associated with retinoid dermatitis.

 Start by using retinol (low-strength) once a week and then very gradually build it up.
 Use a retinol-based product at night (generally after liquid serums, and before moisturiser) and keep the rest of your skincare simple to prevent overloading the skin with active ingredients.
 If it irritates your skin too much, back off and add moisturizer.
 When you are using retinol, moisturizers are always a must, it alleviates the symptoms of burning, stinging, and itching significantly.

 If you are want to use it daily, look for encapsulated retinoid formulations, with a low risk of irritation.
 To apply retinol over clean, but dry face is recommended.
 Directly using it over damp face will increase sensitivity.
 Either way, always wear a sunscreen as the last step in your daytime skincare routine.
-Also, make sure your sunscreen offers broad coverage (should cover both the UVA and UVB spectrum).
+Also, make sure your sunscreen offers broad coverage.

 What about all the ‘newer’ formulations?

 The next question would be: if retinoic acid is the main active form of retinoids, then why do cosmetic companies continue to formulate products such as retinol, or its ester forms such as retinyl palmitate and retinyl acetate?

 - Although retinyl esters did not show significant anti-aging activity, retinyl palmitate is still widely used in cosmetics because of its stability.